Top Shape Bottom Left Shape Bottom Right Shape

 Schedule a consultation with Ethos Migration Lawyers for a comprehensive assessment of your Ministerial Intervention options.

-What cases does the Minister intervene in?
+What cases may the Minister intervene in?

 For a Ministerial Intervention application to be considered by the Minister, guidelines exist that outline the circumstance that will and will not be considered.